HL7/davinci-pdex-plan-net/source/pages/index.md

 See the [Table of Contents](toc.html) for more information.

 #### Latest Changes
+- 044: Adding Location Profile
-040 - Fix PractitionerRole links
+- 040: Fix PractitionerRole links
-035 - fixing profile references
+- 035: fixing profile references
-033 - Added Organization to resources
+- 033: Added Organization to resources
-031 - fixed 2.0 in page name - it breaks markdown/html
+- 031: fixed 2.0 in page name - it breaks markdown/html

 ### Authors